Forest Recreation Ground

 The refurbished pavilion at the centre of the Forest contains sports changing rooms, the Park Ranger's office, a function room (available to hire), a café, and a Changing Places toilet.
 Changing Places toilets are different to standard disabled toilets with extra features and more space to meet the need of people with profound and multiple learning disabilities, as well as other serious impairments.
 If you need to arrange access to this facility, please contact us.

 The Forest Recreation Ground play area

-The Forest was the southern most part of Sherwood Forest; called "the Lings" and was always the site for sports and shows.
-In 1865 Nottingham Forest played and practiced here when they were known as Forest Football Club and the ground was also the home to Nottingham Racecourse before it moved to its present location at Colwick Park.
+The Forest was the southernmost part of Sherwood Forest; called "the Lings" and was always the site for sports and shows.
+In 1865 Nottingham Forest played and practised here when they were known as Forest Football Club and the ground was also the home to Nottingham Racecourse before it moved to its present location at Colwick Park.

 Joseph Paxton, one of the leading Landscape Designers of the day was said to be responsible for the interesting criss-cross formation of the walkways.

-The Forest Recreation Ground also houses a number of interesting historical attractions.
+The Forest Recreation Ground also houses several interesting historical attractions.
 On entering the Mansfield Road entrance visitors can see The Forest Lodge which was built in 1857.
 This structure was originally used as a Police or Keepers Lodge and a police cell can still be seen underneath the Lodge; it is a Grade II listed building.
 The Monument, made of red granite, near Monument Gate on Forest Road East, was originally sited at King Street.
-It was moved in 1927 to its current site and stands in memory of those who fell in the Boer war in the 1890's.
+It was moved in 1927 to its current site and stands in memory of those who fell in the Boer war in the 1890s.